 Ashtanga Yoga is an ancient system of yoga that was taught by Vamana Rishi in the Yoga Korunta.In the early 1900’s Sri T. Krishnamacharya was given the Yoga Korunta by his Guru Rama Mohan Bramachari.
 This text was later passed down to Pattabhi Jois during his studies with Krishnamacharya around 1927.

 Ashtanga Yoga is taught in two ways, Led and Mysore.
 Led class is where all students perform the same sequence at the same pace and the teacher calls out the cues.
 Mysore is where each student receives individual instruction and practices a customized sequence at his or her own pace.

-Being unfamiliar with the sequence can feel intimidating to a student new to to Ashtanga Mysore style, however this is what makes Mysore so unique.
+Do I need to know the sequence to practice before attending Mysore?Being unfamiliar with the sequence can feel intimidating to a student new to to Ashtanga Mysore style, however this is what makes Mysore so unique.
 The teacher guides the student through the sequence pose by pose, thereby allowing you to grasp the practice at your own pace.

-Traditionally practice is 5-6 days a week, taking off 1 day and moon days.
+How often should I practice?Traditionally practice is 5-6 days a week, taking off 1 day and moon days.
 If the traditional daily practice seems unrealistic for you, 3 days a week is a great way to stay consistent with the practice.